Iselinklementin/portfolio-semesterproject1/README.md

 **Final Product:**

-A URL and zip file with the final website should be submitted.
 The site should be tested on a variety of devices before final delivery.
 The student has responsibility for setting up their own web host, or using Netlify to deploy the site.

-GitHub repositories should be set to private.
+**Report:**

-Report: Submit a report discussing the design and technical aspects of the project, as well as how guidelines for WCAG, SEO and content management were handled.
+Submit a report discussing the design and technical aspects of the project, as well as how guidelines for WCAG, SEO and content management were handled.
 A template for this report is provided under ‘Resources’.
 The duration of the Semester Project is 4 weeks.

 ## Requirements